 4. Arrive Early - We arrived in Palm Springs one day before the conference began to scope out the scene, do some sightseeing in Palm Springs and get our bearings before the madness began.
 It really helped us feel prepared to tackle our busy schedule.

-5. Business Cards - I remember when I went to my first creative conference several years ago, I had no idea that "cool business" cards were a thing.
+5. Business Cards - I remember when I went to my first creative conference several years ago, I had no idea that "cool business cards" were a thing.
 I quickly learned that as a blogger you need to have killer business cards and you trade them with everyone.
 Make sure they're easy to reach and hand them out like candy, all the while collecting as many as you can from both brands and attendees.
 These cards will be crucial for your follow-up.
+I use Moo.com for easy to design templates and printing.

 6. Dress to Impress - Think of the best outfits to represent your brand and rock it!
 I have seen some amazing styles at creative conferences, it's the best people watching!
 Having a fabulous outfit can really break the ice when meeting new people, my gal Kara calls it "peacocking".
 Your goal is to be memorable and for brands and attendees to associate your in-person persona with your company.